nadiangelica/nadiangelica/README.md

 ## <a name="about-me">About me!</a>
 Certified Scrum Master and Full-Stack Software Developer graduate from the renowned Makers Academy Bootcamp.
-Despite my focus on coding, I realised my true calling lies in guiding teams towards greater synergy and efficiency as a Scrum Master.
+Despite my focus on coding, I realised my true calling lies in guiding teams towards greater synergy and efficiency.
-My journey as a software developer uniquely equips me to bridge the gap between technical complexities and stakeholder needs, enabling effective communication and informed decision-making as a Scrum Master.
+My journey as a software developer uniquely equips me to bridge the gap between technical complexities and stakeholder needs, enabling effective communication and informed decision-making as a Scrum Master or Project Manager.
 Leveraging my background in teaching, I’ve cultivated exceptional skills in communication, collaboration, and team management.

 ## <a name="links">🌐 Links</a>